As a long-time California resident, disaster preparedness was ingrained in me at a young age.

-Even though this isn’t the greatest threat to our state, earthquakes seem to be synonymous with California.
+Even though this isn’t the greatest threat to our state, earthquakes seem to be associated with California.
 I can see why this would be!
-There are more than 15,700 documented fault lines throughout the state, and scientists keep discovering new ones.
+The U.S. Geological Survey (USGS) has identified more than 15,700 documented fault lines throughout the state, and scientists keep discovering new ones.

 Just five years later, in 1994, the 6.7 magnitude Northridge earthquake shook Southern California, and up to Las Vegas, NV, for almost 20 seconds.
 This quake resulted in 8,700 injured victims, 57 fatalities, and up to $44 billion in damages.
 It also set a record as one of the costliest disasters in the history of the United States (at that time).

 5. Extreme Heat and Droughts